SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ```

 <!-- #region id="Wy1I3QdCPOqm" -->
-We observe that the free-energy barrier at $c=2\sigma$ is already much better explored, but the biasing force is only strong enough to pull the particle accross the barrier once.
+We observe that the free-energy barrier at $c=2\sigma$ is already much better explored, but the biasing force is only strong enough to pull the particle across the barrier once.

 Let's try $k=100\frac{k_BT}{\sigma^2}$.
 <!-- #endregion -->